 The alternate text format accommodation assists students with disabilities that significantly affect reading or comprehension.
 A students who qualify for this accommodation can request required textbooks and other class text materials in a format that assists in overcoming limitations caused by a disability.
 Some examples of alternate text formats include large print, electronic formats, audio, and braille.

-CAS registered students must work with their disability services specialist to determine if they qualify for the alternate text format accommodation.
+Students registered with the Center for Accessibilty Services (CAS) must work with their disability services specialist to determine if they qualify for the alternate text format accommodation.

 Alternate Text Process